 However, victory for the Allies was ultimately delivered by the naval economic blockade.
 By preventing the import of war materials and food, the fighting power and morale of the German armed forces was weakened.
 It was the mutiny of the High Seas Fleet in October 1918 that prompted the German Revolution and the subsequent abdication of the Kaiser.

-With the aid of over 300 black and white and colour photographs, complemented by full-colour maps, Naval Warfare provides a detailed guide to the background and conduct of World War I naval operations, describing the struggle to win control of the high seas around the globe.
+With the aid of over 300 photographs, complemented by detailed maps, Naval Warfare provides a detailed guide to the background and conduct of World War I naval operations, describing the struggle to win control of the high seas around the globe.

 Format: 246 x 195mm